sahwar/Bulogos/HOWTO-MAKE-GNU-LINUX-WIN-THE-DESKTOP-OS-WARS.md

 HOWTO-MAKE-GNU-LINUX-WIN-THE-DESKTOP-OS-WARS.md

-(or at least earn a mass adoption of a desktop/laptop dual-booting or multi-booting scenario together with MS Windows 7/8.1/10+ and macOS and Google Android and {some other OS}... :P
+(or at least earn a mass adoption of (& thus regular daily use) a desktop/laptop dual-booting or multi-booting scenario together with MS Windows 7/8.1/10+ and macOS and Google Android and {some other OS}...) :P

 > by https://github.com/sahwar/Bulogos/